Eucryphia milliganii: Distribution

 Interior of Tasmania towards the south and west coast.
 It is most common in alpine and sub-alpine areas where it grows in relatively undisturbed heath, but it extends virtually to sea level in scrubby vegetation.
 There are two subspecies of E. milliganii.
-E. milliganii ssp. milliganii, grows north of a line running from Macquarie Harbour to Bruny Island.
+E. milliganii subsp. milliganii grows north of a line running from Macquarie Harbour to Bruny Island.
 The leaves of this subspecies are oblong.
-The southern subspecies, E. milliganii ssp. pubescens, grows south of this line and has ovate leaves.
+The southern subspecies, E. milliganii subsp. pubescens, grows south of this line and has ovate leaves.